loopbackio/loopback.io/pages/en/lb3/Working-with-LoopBack-objects.md

 The app object extends the [Express app object;](http://expressjs.com/4x/api.html#application) it inherits all of its properties and methods, as well as all the additional properties and methods of the [LoopBack app object](http://apidocs.strongloop.com/loopback/#var-app-loopback).

-{% include important.html content="
-In some places such as boot scripts, `server` is used as the name of this object instead of `app`."
+{% include important.html content="In some places such as boot scripts, `server` is used as the name of this object instead of `app`.
-%}
+" %}

 ## Working with model objects